 The roles and responsibilities of the School Resource Officer vary from school to school.
 A diverse range of duties can be incorporated into the SRO job description.
 Some functions served by the SRO include: law enforcement officer, public safety specialist, community liaison and problem solver, law-related educator, and positive role model.

-School Resource Officers become very involved in their schools.
+School Resource Officers become very involved in the day to day activities at their schools.
 They take pride in becoming part of the school community and building relationships with their students.
 SRO’s sit on many committees such as Teen Council, Student Assistance Program, Eastern Jackson County Safe Schools Task Force and the Partnership to Prevent Underage Drinking to name a few.
 These relationships foster a safer environment for the students and provide a source for those students in need of assistance.

 SCHOOL RESOURCE OFFICERS